andrew-app/zdesk-tv/README.md

 A python CLI app for viewing customer support tickets.
 The App requests tickets from the [Zendesk](https://www.zendesk.com/) Ticket API and displays them to the user.
 It pages the ticket list 25 at a time.
 Currently configured with my personal zendesk account.

-To view a single ticket:
+To view details of a single ticket use command "-t <page_number>"

 ![Alt Text](ticket1.gif)